Reimagining Personal Growth App Onboarding

 Moving forward

-sucess metrics
+success metrics

 Implement our recommendations and conduct further user testing to validate and find additional areas of improvement.